ryan-endacott/particle-system/README.md

 # Canvas Particle System

 This is a fun side project that I whipped up in my spare time.
-You can see it on my personal site [here](http://ryan.endacott.me/particle-system/particles.html)!
 I wanted to try out the HTML5 Canvas, and I also wanted to make a semidecent particle system.
 So far, this is the result!
 The HTML page has instructions, but here they are as well:

 ## Usage:
 *   It currently only works on chrome.